lucwl/al-cs-notes/Paper 1/10 - Fundamentals of Databases/Fundamentals of Databases.md

 A client server database provides simultaneous access to a database for multiple clients.
 For example, social media websites have many users which are continuously being accessed and multiple users simultaneously.

 Users could request access to the same field at the same time, causing *concurrent access*.
-This can result in database updates being lost if two users edit a re
+This can result in database updates being lost if two users edit a record at the same time